|Nutrition Facts (per serving)|

 - To be a traditionalist, use Old Tom Gin like that produced by Hayman's.

-How Strong is the Martinez?
+How Strong Is the Martinez?

 As you might imagine with a cocktail made entirely of liquor, the Martinez is not a low-proof cocktail.
 Drinks of this style never are.

-The Martinez: The "Father" of the Martini
+The Martinez as the Father of the Martini

+The Martinez recipe is old.
+It was first printed in the 1887 edition of "The Bon Vivant's Companion: Or How to Mix Drinks" by Professor Jerry Thomas.
 It is Thomas who is credited with creating this sweet drink while working in California for a patron traveling to (where else?)
 Martinez.

-According to The Joy of Mixology by Gary (Gaz) Regan, Thomas' Martinez was heavy on vermouth, light on the gin and called for Boker's bitters, which is no longer available (Angostura is a great substitute).
+According to "The Joy of Mixology" by Gary (Gaz) Regan, Thomas' Martinez was heavy on vermouth, light on the gin, and called for Boker's bitters, which is no longer available (Angostura is a great substitute).
 Add a little maraschino and a lemon twist and you have a great, often overlooked, sweetened gin cocktail.

-This statement would allude to the possibility that the Manhattan begat the Martinez, which begat the Martini.
-The Martini just happened to have emerged as the most popular of the three.
+In his book, Regan refers to the Martinez as "born of the Manhattan...and is the father, or perhaps grandfather, of the Dry Gin Martini."
+This statement would allude to the possibility that the Manhattan begat the Martinez, which begat the martini.
+The martini just happened to have emerged as the most popular of the three.

-Cocktail origins are always a little hazy and have some mystery, so we may never be absolutely sure.
+Cocktail origins are always a little hazy and have some mystery, so you may never be absolutely sure.
 However, today's cocktail historians are very good at deciphering and decoding the past and it is a good chance that they are correct on this one.